jamessouth/react-flickr-gallery/README.md

 you can put it in a separate file called Config.js like I have and import it to Container.js, or just use it directly in Container.js.
 It goes in the query string of the GET request made therein.

+the Config.js file looks like this:

+`const apiKey = 'your key here';
+export default apiKey;`

 once your key is in place you will be good to go! restart the server if necessary.